 Overall, the way the site is marketed, I am not a fan of.
 It’s NOT being accurate with it’s advertising and is giving people the impression that it’s easy money (at least this was my impression).
 But in fact, you’re being signed up to an MLM company and if you’re going to make money with the business, you’re going to have to get others to either buy the products Vemma sells or recruit others.
 I’m just against this whole business model, but again, this is my personal opinion.

-- It’s not a link posting copycat website.
+- It’s not a link posting copycat website (I though it was because the site looked like a scam).

 - You can probably make some money doing this, but probably not a lot.